NavyaG-lab/Tech-writer/tools/airflow.md

 To update Airflow you need to first bump the `base-airflow` [Dockerfile](https://github.com/nubank/dockerfiles/blob/master/base-airflow/Dockerfile), merge it and wait until the GoCD pipeline is done building and publishing it.
 Once it is done, you need to change its version on [deploy](https://github.com/nubank/deploy/blob/master/lib/recipes/airflow.rb#L21).
 You can find the latest tag by running `nu registry latest-tag nu-base-airflow`.

+*Before proceeding further*.
+It’s important to remember that we are updating Airflow _service_, not the database.
+This means that, during the operations described below, at some point, there will be _two_ Airflow instances interacting with the same database.
+Nothing bad will happen, provided that you don’t keep running both of them for more than the few minutes needed to perform the update.

 You can now open the `deploy` console in the cantareira environment (`cd $NU_HOME/deploy; ./console cantareira`) and run

 `Airflow.create!("x")`